/

 Set up dedicated Slack channels for onboarding

 A dedicated #new-hires channel gives new employees a space to ask questions without feeling like they're interrupting.
-It also gives your People team visibility into what's confusing — patterns in questions often surface gaps in your onboarding flow.
+It also gives your People team visibility into what's confusing.
+Patterns in the questions often surface gaps in your onboarding flow.

 Structure your channels intentionally:

-- #onboarding-resources — a pinned, searchable reference channel with key docs, org charts, and tool guides.
-No chatter — just resources.
+• #onboarding-resources: a pinned, searchable reference channel with key docs, org charts, and tool guides.
+Resources only.

-The communication overhead is low and the signal is high.
-When new hires can see that others have the same questions, they're more likely to ask their own.
+When new hires see others asking similar questions, they're more likely to ask their own.
+The whole thing runs on minimal overhead.

 Assign an onboarding buddy

-An onboarding buddy is a peer — someone six months to a year into a similar role — who can answer the questions people are afraid to ask their boss.
+An onboarding buddy is someone six months to a year into a similar role, close enough to remember what it felt like to be new.
+They can answer the questions people are afraid to ask their boss.
 Things like "Is it okay to message the CEO directly?" or "Do people actually take lunch here?"

 Make it intentional:

-- Include buddy check-ins in the onboarding Track — a prompt to grab coffee at the end of weeks one, two, and four
+• Include buddy check-ins in the onboarding Track, like a prompt to grab coffee at the end of weeks one, two, and four

 Build feedback loops from day one